Assuranceforeningen Skuld

-Assuranceforeningen Skuld is an international marine insurance company based in Oslo, Norway that specializes in protection and indemnity insurance and marine insurance.
-Total premium income for 2018/19 was US$402 million.
+Assuranceforeningen Skuld (Gjensidig) is an international marine insurance mutual based in Oslo, Norway that specializes in protection and indemnity insurance and marine insurance.
+Total premium income for 2023/24 was US$527 million.
 In addition to Oslo, Skuld has offices in Bergen, Bermuda, Copenhagen, Hamburg, Hong Kong, London, New York, Piraeus, Singapore and Tokyo.

 History

 Skuld was established in 1897 in Oslo, Norway, as the first P&I Club outside the United Kingdom.
 The name has its origins in Norse mythology, according to which Skuld is one of the powerful goddesses known as norns who weave the threads of destiny.
 The purpose of the association is "mutual insurance against liabilities and losses incurred by members in direct connection with the operation of the entered vessels".

 Present status

 As a mutual association, the club has no shareholders and is owned and controlled directly by its insured shipowners, who are known as members of the club and are entitled to vote at the general meeting according to the gross tonnage of the ships entered in the association.
 The members elect a committee of between 12 and 30 members which meets twice a year, and a board of directors consisting of between five and nine members.
 The conditions of membership and terms of insurance are contained in the statutes and rules.

 Skuld underwent a major restructuring in the period 2000 to 2003 which led to a substantial improvement in its financial strength and Standard & Poor's rating of A with a stable outlook.
 It also led to diversification into other marine insurance, including non-mutual.
-The annual report for the insurance year ending 20 February 2019 records assets of more than US$1 billion and a contingency reserve of $453 million.
-At the commencement the 2019/2020 insurance year, the entered tonnage for liability insurance reached 103 million gross tons.
-Some 22% of the tonnage entered continues to be Scandinavian-controlled.
-Skuld is also a leading provider of charterers' liability insurance.
+The annual report for the insurance year ending 20 February 2024 records assets of more than US$1,2 billion and a contingency reserve of $551 million.
+At the commencement the 2024/2025 insurance year, the entered tonnage for liability insurance reached 107 million gross tons for owners and 62 million gross tons for charterers.

-Skuld is one of thirteen members of the International Group of P&I Clubs that work closely together in reinsurance and industry matters of common interest.
+Skuld is one of twelve members of the International Group of P&I Clubs that work closely together in reinsurance and industry matters of common interest.
 The P&I Clubs in the International Group provide insurance for the liabilities of approximately 90% of the world's merchant fleet.

-In December 2010, Skuld announced that it had also entered the Lloyd's market.

-1 January 2011, Skuld opened as the first P&I club, a syndicate at Lloyd's, Skuld 1897.

-1 January 2017, Skuld acquired Gerling Norway, a global specialist in mainly Hull Insurance – now renamed Skuld Marine Agency or SMA.

-In July 2019 Skuld closed down its activities at Lloyd's London.